leohdeluca/rosacrucian-royal-society/README.md

 ## 📚 Bibliography

+- Ashmole, E. (1715). *The history of the most noble Order of the Garter and the several orders of knighthood extant in Europe*.
+London: J. Macock for Nathanael Brooke.
+(Original work published 1672).
 - Åkerman, S. (1998). *Rose Cross over the Baltic: The spread of Rosicrucianism in Northern Europe*.
 Brill.
 - Baddam, J. (Comp.).
 (1745). *Memoirs of the Royal Society; or, a new abridgement of the Philosophical Transactions, from 1665 to 1740* (Vol. 1, 2nd ed.).
 London.
 - Barlow, N. (1959).
 Erasmus Darwin, F.R.S.
 (1731–1802). *Notes and Records of the Royal Society of London*, *14*(2), 85–98.